sakra/FindMathematica/MANUAL.md

 obtained by adding the extensions .c to the input file base name.
 The `OUTPUT` option can be used to produce an output file with a different name.

 This function is available if the *Mathematica* kernel executable has been found.
+Note that the function `Splice` has been deprecated as of *Mathematica* 10.

     Mathematica_ENCODE(
       <input file> [ <input file> ... ]